What is Quantitative Market Research?

 Why Conduct Quantitative Market Research?

-The first step to a successful marketing campaign, whether it’s for a new product launch, company positioning, or reaching a new target audience, is research.
+The first step to a successful marketing campaign, whether it’s market research for new product development, company positioning, or reaching a new target audience, is research.
 When you conduct Quantitative research, you can pinpoint insights about specific areas of your marketing activities, such as your website and social media, as well as specific questions about your product itself and who is buying it.

 Quantitative Market Research answers questions like: